JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Make the Summary Screen Wrap (FEATURE_WRAPPINGSUMMARYSCREEN)
 * When you reach the end of the summary screen, you will wrap back to the first/last pokemon

+## Don't Ask to Overwrite Savegame (FEATURE_NOOVERWRITEWARNING)
+* Don't prompt the user with `There is already a save file` confirmation screen when saving

 # ITEMS
 ## Item Descriptions on Pick-Up